jhoelzel/jhoelzel.github.io/_posts/2023-03-21-gitops-argocd-kubernetes-a-match-made-in-heaven.md

 ### A Symphony of Infrastructure and Application Management

 ArgoCD orchestrates a harmonious infrastructure and application management experience in Kubernetes.
 It empowers developers to compose the desired state of Kubernetes resources using YAML manifest masterpieces stored in a Git repository.
 This elegant approach ensures better version control, smooth rollbacks, and simplified management of complex applications.
-With ArgoCD as the conductor, Kubernetes resources remain consistently in tune with the Git repository's desired state—now that's music to a developer's ears!
+With ArgoCD as the conductor, Kubernetes resources remain consistently in tune with the Git repository's desired state-now that's music to a developer's ears!

 ### Accelerated Deployments and Continuous Delivery